smtl/dss-project/trunk/dss/README.txt

 We are using Django 1.3.1.
 The download and instructions to install can be found here: https://www.djangoproject.com/download/

+After installing the database, make sure to set the dbb path in settings.py as an absolute path in order to support global installations and database permissions

+python manage.py syncdb //syncs the database python manage.py test //runs unit tests python manage.py runserver //runs the django development server

 == Apache Details ==

 sudo apt-get install apache2